wazuh/wazuh-qa/docs/tests/integration/test_agentd/test_agentd_enrollment_params.md

-# Test AgentD enrollment params
+# Test wazuh-agentd enrollment params

 ## Overview

-These tests will verify different situations that may occur at AgentD during enrollment.
+These tests will verify different situations that may occur at `wazuh-agentd` during enrollment.

 ## Objective

-The objective is to check the enrollment of the agent using certain settings in the `ossec.conf` file produces the expected responses from the server.
+The objective is to check the enrollment of the agent using certain settings in the configuration file produces the expected responses from the server.

 ## General info